Idaho's ban on youth gender-affirming care has families desperately scrambling for solutions

 The broader issue of bans on gender-affirming care for minors could eventually be before the U.S. Supreme Court again.
 Last year, a ban on gender-affirming care for minors in Arkansas was shot down by a federal judge, while those in Kentucky and Tennessee were allowed to be enforced by an appeals court after being put on hold by lower-court judges.
 Montana’s law is not being enforced because of a ruling from a state judge.

 Laws barring transgender youth from playing on sports teams that align with their gender identity are also being challenged across the country.
 An appeals court on Tuesday ruled that West Virginia's transgender sports ban violates the rights of a teen athlete under Title IX, the federal civil rights law that prohibits sex-based discrimination in schools.
-Hours later, an Ohio law that bans such care for transgender youth was put on hold by a judge.
-Set to take effect next week, the law also bars transgender girls from girls scholastic sports competitions.
+Hours later, an Ohio law that bars transgender girls from girls scholastic sports competitions was put on hold by a judge.
+Set to take effect next week, the law also bans gender-affirming care for transgender youth.

+Those who support the bans say they want to protect children and have concerns about the treatments themselves.

 Gender-affirming care for youth is supported by major medical organizations, including the American Medical Association, the American Academy of Pediatrics and the American Psychiatric Association.
 However, England is limiting the ability of people younger than 16 to begin a medical gender transition.

-Note: This story was first published on April 16, 2024.
-It was updated on April 18, 2024, to make clear that the 20 states enforcing bans on gender-affirming care for minors are in addition to Idaho and all are among the 24 that have passed laws imposing the bans.